 Touch can come in many forms: pressure, vibration, stretch, motion, edges, points, etc. Receptors in the skin allow for perception of these different characteristics, and when this information is combined in the central nervous system, we are able to determine the location, strength, duration, movement, shape, and texture of the object interacting with the skin.

-We can feel different modalities of touch because of the presence of specialized sensory receptors, called mechanoreceptors, located in the skin.
+We can feel different modalities of touch because of the presence of specialized sensory receptors, called , located in the skin.

-The Pacinian corpuscles are located deep in the dermis of the skin and are responsible for perception of vibration.
+- Pacinian corpuscles are mechanoreceptors wrapped in several layers of connective tissue.
+The Pacinian corpuscles are located deep in the dermis of the skin and are responsible for perception of vibrations.

-Ruffini endings detect skin stretch and are also located within the dermis layer of the skin.
+- Ruffini endings are located in the dermis layer of the skin and respond to stretching of the skin.

 Receptive Field Size

-Merkel cells and Meissner corpuscles, both of which are located near the skin surface, have small receptive fields.
-Ruffini endings and Pacinian corpuscles, located deeper in the skin layers, have larger receptive fields than the Merkel cells and Meissner corpuscles.
+Additionally, different classes of mechanoreceptors have different sizes of receptive fields: deeper structures, like Pacinian corpuscles, have larger receptive fields compared to receptors found closer to the skin surface that have smaller receptive fields.
+Merkel cells and Meissner corpuscles, both of which are located near the skin surface, have small receptive fields and thus collect information from a restricted area of sensory space.
+Ruffini endings and Pacinian corpuscles, located deeper in the skin layers, have larger receptive fields than the Merkel cells and Meissner corpuscles and thus collect information over a large are of sensory space.

 Receptive field sizes are different among the different mechanoreceptors, but they also vary among different body regions.
 Even within one receptor type (e.g. Meissner corpuscles), receptive fields in regions like the fingers or lips are smaller than in regions like the back or leg.
 This allows us to have finer spatial resolution with locating and identifying objects using our fingers.
 The smaller receptive fields in these regions are a result of a higher density of receptors in the skin.

 Receptive field sizes are important because they allow us to locate a stimulus on our bodies.
 Larger receptive fields are not as precise as smaller receptive fields.
-One measure of receptive field size is two-point discrimination (try it at home!), which determines the minimum distance needed between two stimuli to perceive two separate points on the skin and not one.
+One measure of receptive field size is (try it at home!), which determines the minimum distance needed between two stimuli to perceive two separate points on the skin and not one.
 The hand has a smaller threshold for discerning between two points than does the back, a result of the different sized in receptive fields.
+In skin areas with a large receptive field, two adjacent stimuli may feel like one.

 - There are multiple types of mechanoreceptors in the skin that are activated by different types of touch stimuli